-The following tables were prepared as though each NEO's employment was terminated on March 29, 2020 using the closing price of the Company's common stock as of Friday, March 27, 2020 (\$55.21) and the respective NEO's salary then in effect.
-The amounts under the columns which reflect a Change in Control assume that a change in control occurred on March 29, 2020.
-However, the executives' employment was not terminated on March 29, 2020 and a change in control did not occur on that date.
+The following tables were prepared as though each NEO's employment was terminated on March 26, 2023 using the closing price of the Company's common stock as of Friday, March 24, 2023 (\$72.52) and the respective NEO's salary then in effect.
+The amounts under the columns which reflect a Change in Control assume that a change in control occurred on March 26, 2023.
+However, the executives' employment was not terminated on March 26, 2023 and a change in control did not occur on that date.
 There can be no assurance that a termination of employment, a change in control or both would produce the same or similar results as those described if either or both of them occur on any other date or at any other price, or if any assumption is not correct in fact.
-Mr. DeVos retired as Vice President, Finance, Chief Financial Officer and Secretary effective June 30, 2020.

 Stock options that become vested due to a change in control are valued based on their "spread" (i.e., the difference between the stock's fair market value and the exercise price).
-The value of restricted stock is based on the market price of the Company's common stock as of Friday, March 27, 2020.
+The value of restricted stock is based on the market price of the Company's common stock as of Friday, March 24, 2023.